Should You Play Video Blackjack or Live Blackjack?

 This possibility is eliminated by video blackjack in two ways:

-1. Blackjack doesn’t offer a higher payout, so you lose any potential advantage from counting.
+1. Video blackjack doesn’t offer a higher payout, so you lose any potential advantage from counting.

 2. The game “shuffles” the deck after each hand.
 This means that any count you keep would be lost as soon as the next hand begins.